jgilmore-dev/JoyrideNameDisplay/docs/USER_GUIDE.md

 2. Fill in the member's information:
    - **Name**: Required
    - **Age**: Optional
-   - **Special Needs**: Optional
    - **Notes**: Optional
-3. Click "Save" to add the member to your JoyRide family
+3. Click "Save" to add the member

-## Managing Your JoyRide Members
+## Managing Your Members

 ### Editing Members
 1. Select a member from the list